znatno/claude-to-figma-scripter/README.md

 # claude-to-figma-scripter

 AI-driven Figma design automation.
-Claude Code writes Figma Plugin API scripts, a persistent Playwright/Firefox session pastes them into the Scripter plugin, and the result appears on the Figma canvas.
+Any LLM coding assistant writes Figma Plugin API scripts, a persistent Playwright/Firefox session pastes them into the Scripter plugin, and the result appears on the Figma canvas.

+> **AI agents:** read [`AGENTS.md`](AGENTS.md) — tool-agnostic workflow usable from Claude Code, Cursor, Aider, Windsurf, Continue.dev, Copilot, or any model API client.

 ## How it works